lyndon025/playtested/src/content/article/legacy/2023-05-27-a-casual-hacking-and-mystery-experience--review---cyber-manhunt.md

-## +Accurate but streamlined hacking mechanics
+- Accurate but streamlined hacking mechanics

-## +Engaging narrative that compels you to investigate and play
+- Engaging narrative that compels you to investigate and play

-## +Immersive websites and pages that closely resemble their real-life counterparts
+- Immersive websites and pages that closely resemble their real-life counterparts## Cons

-## Cons

 -The game is linear, only gives you an illusion of choice.